RentDynamics/ng-common/README.md

 <!--[![Build Status](https://travis-ci.org/ng2select/bootstrap.svg?branch=master)](https://travis-ci.org/ng2select/bootstrap)-->

-#### this module contains any javascript code that is not essential to every application but is commonly used across applications. (excluding form-related javascript)
+#### This module contains any javascript code that is not essential to every application but is commonly used across applications. (excluding form-related javascript)
-it is reliant on the @rd/core module, jquery, and bootstrap currently. this module contains, but is not limited to, components/directives such as <rd-modal></rd-modal> and <rd-tabset></rd-tabset>, both of which are outlined below
+It is reliant on the @rd/core module, jquery, and bootstrap currently. this module contains, but is not limited to, components/directives such as <rd-modal></rd-modal> and <rd-tabset></rd-tabset>, both of which are outlined below.

 http://rd.github.io

-## installation
+## Installation

 ```
 npm install @rd/common @rd/core jquery bootstrap toastr --save